-Discussion: This test is virtually identical to test #28.2.3 in the Clause 28 Auto-Negotiation State Machine Base Page Exchange test suite, but is repeated here to verify that the consistency match test is carried through to the Next Page exchange process and is performed on Next Pages.
+Discussion: This test is virtually identical to test #28.2.3 in the Clause 28 Auto-Negotiation State Machine Base Page Exchange test suite, but is repeated here to verify that the consistency match test is carried through to the Next Page and extended Next Page exchange process and is performed on Next Pages and extended Next Pages.
 See test #28.2.3 for full details.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
+Test Setup: Using Cat 6 cables, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
 Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-DUT is an unmanaged PHY and the tester controls the Next Page exchange:
+DUT is an unmanaged PHY and the tester controls the Next Page exchange: Part a: Next Page Exchange:

 - 1. Establish a connection (not a link) to the DUT. - 2.
 Use the Traffic Generator to send the DUT enough FLPs to get it through the COMPLETE ACKNOWLEDGE state (see test #28.2.2, Clause 28 Auto-Negotiation State Machine Base Page Exchange Test Suite). - 3.
 Write any value (typically 2001h) to Register 7 to cause the DUT to enter the NEXT PAGE WAIT state. - 4.
-While the DUT is in NEXT PAGE WAIT, send a series of Message Pages first some with the Acknowledge bit not set (enough to put the DUT into the ACKNOWLEDGE DETECT state) followed by 3 with the Acknowledge bit set to logic one and bit D10 holding the opposite value as the initial 4 Message Pages, all with proper toggle bit values.
+While the DUT is in NEXT PAGE WAIT, send a series of Message Pages first some with the Acknowledge bit not set (enough to put the DUT into the ACKNOWLEDGE DETECT state) followed by 3 with the Acknowledge bit set to logic one and a bit in the message field holding the opposite value as the initial 4 Message Pages, all with proper toggle bit values.
 For example, send 4 Message Pages encoded with A801h, followed by 3 Message Pages encoded with EC01h. - 5.
 Monitor the transmit line coming from the DUT.